VARUNTADEPALLI/IS_Final_Project/README.md

 LANGCHAIN_ENDPOINT: Set to https://api.smith.langchain.com.

+### Create Database

+Create a database in SQL server with the data you would like to use.

 ### Database Configuration

 Update the following database connection details in the code:

 server: Replace <DATABASE_SERVER_NAME> with your SQL server name.

+database: Replace <DATABASE_NAME> with your SQL server database name.

 username: Replace sa with your SQL username.